Phonics and RWI

 Use this link to find out more about the RWI program:

-A free website built to help you help your child learn to read and love to read.
+Oxford Owl is a free website built to help you help your child learn to read and love to read.
+It contains

 - Over 100 FREE ebooks to enjoy with your child